Skip to content

 reasoning_effort

-Optional values:
+Available values:

-• low: Low-intensity reasoning, suitable for simple tasks
+• low: low-intensity reasoning, suitable for simple tasks

-• medium: Medium-intensity reasoning (default)
+• medium: medium-intensity reasoning (default)

-• high: High-intensity reasoning, suitable for complex tasks
+• high: high-intensity reasoning, suitable for complex tasks

-• minimal: Minimal reasoning intensity
+• minimal: minimal reasoning intensity

 Default behavior